 Note: You cannot install a plugin that has the same name or that uses the same command as an existing plugin.
 You will be prompted to uninstall the existing plugin.

 Note: The cf CLI prohibits you from implementing any plugin that uses a native cf CLI command name or alias.
 For example, if you attempt to install a third-party plugin that includes the command

 cf push, the cf CLI halts the installation.

 Use the contents of the

-cf help PLUGIN and PLUGIN COMMANDS sections to manage plugins and run plugin commands.
+cf help CLI plugin management and Commands offered by installed plugins sections to manage plugins and run plugin commands.

 cf pluginsto list all installed plugins and all commands that the plugins provide.